canonical/starlark/doc/safety.md

 As a convention, the order of the flags usually follows their value (`CPUSafe`, `MemSafe`, `TimeSafe`, `IOSafe`).

-### How to reduce merge-conflicts with an upstream
+### How to reduce merge-conflicts with an upstream library

 When dealing with an upstream library which is not using safety machinery, it is often important to keep the patch size small and to avoid merge conflicts when possible.
 In this case, it is handy to not change the declaration, but separately declare the safety during initialization with the method `DeclareSafety`.
 For example: